Aster0/UnifiedStorage/README.md

 - Wireless - You can use your storage anywhere with a wireless controller!
 - Intensive Search - You can use & combine prefixes to search for specific items (e.g., @modname storage or @modname #ores or just #ores)
 - Smart Insert Algorithm - When inserting blocks into the Storage Network, it looks for pre-existing stacks to populate before using a new item slot.
+- Inter-dimension Support - Easily link storages that are in another dimension (should work with modded dimensions as well)
 - Comes in 16 different dyeable colors

 ![image](https://i.imgur.com/FnMAnDp.png)